Floer theory and flips: Broken maps

-Broken maps may be viewed as pseudoholomorphic maps of curves with cylindrical ends; this leads to a natural notion of convergence in which the moduli space of broken maps of any given combinatorial type is compact.
-This is essentially a special case of compactness in symplectic field theory \cite{bo:com}, \cite{abbas:com}, although the particular set-up we use here has not been considered before.
+Broken maps may be viewed as pseudoholomorphic maps of curves with cylindrical ends, by the removal of singularities argument explained in Tehrani-Zinger \cite[Lemma 6.6]{tz}.
+This leads to a natural notion of convergence in which the moduli space of broken maps of any given combinatorial type is compact.
+The compactness statement is essentially a special case of compactness in symplectic field theory \cite{bo:com}, \cite{abbas:com}, although the particular set-up here has not been considered before.
 First we recall terminology for the type of cylindrical ends we consider.
-First we introduce notation for the symplectic manifolds with cylindrical ends: Let $X^\circ_\pm$ denote the manifold obtained by removing the divisor $Y$, or more generally, for the intermediate pieces $\P(N_\pm \oplus \ul{\C})^\circ \cong R \times \Z$ the manifold obtained by removing the divisors at zero and infinity, isomorphic to $Y$.
+First we introduce notation for the symplectic manifolds with cylindrical ends: Let $X^\circ_\pm$ denote the manifold obtained by removing the divisor $Y$, or more generally, for the intermediate pieces $\P(N_\pm \oplus \ul{\C})^\circ \cong \R \times Z$ the manifold obtained by removing the divisors at zero and infinity, isomorphic to $Y$.
 We identify a neighborhood of infinity in $\P(N_\pm \oplus C)$ with $\R_{ > 0 } \times Z$ with the almost complex structure induced from a connection on $Z$ and the given almost complex structure on $Y$.